pms5343/SWIT/README.md

 ## Pre-proccesing dataset for encoding (6 x 200 x 200)
 Use `'Datatset_Image_Encoding.py'` file:
-* Collected data from 6 channels of the IMU sensor: acceleration (x, y, z) and angular velocity (x, y, z)
+* Data from 6 channels of the IMU sensor: acceleration(g) x, y, z and angular velocity(degree/second) x, y, z
 * Defined 200 data points over 2 seconds as one behavior data instance
 * Applied a sliding window with 0.1-second (10 data points) intervals to extract data
 * Used Gramian Angular Difference Field (GAF) to transform time-series data into images